stridecolossus/JOVE/doc/blog/part 2 - triangle demo/pipeline.md

 }
 ```

-For example here is the re-factored viewport stage builder (which will be completing below):
+For example here is the re-factored viewport stage builder (which we will complete below):

 ```java
 public class ViewportStageBuilder extends AbstractPipelineBuilder<VkPipelineViewportStateCreateInfo> {